Structure and energy transfer in homogeneous turbulence below a free surface: Turbulence modulation by the free surface

-We denote with $q_i(\vec{x},\vec{r}) = (u_i(\vec{x}+\vec{r}) - u_i(\vec{x}))^2 = (\Delta u_i (\vec{x},\vec{r}))^2 $ the TKE associated with the $i$-component of the velocity difference between a point $\vec{x}$ and a point $\vec{r}$ away.
-With this notation, the rate at which energetic motions are compressed or extended in $j$-direction is $q_i(\vec{x},\vec{r}) \Delta u_j (\vec{x},\vec{r})$.
-Averaging in time and along the homogeneous $x$-direction, we obtain with $\overline{q_i \Delta u_j}(z,\vec{r})$ the depth-dependent rate at which $i$-component of TKE at separation $\vec{r}$ is transported in $j$-direction.
+the TKE associated with the $i$-component of the velocity difference between a point $\vec{x}$ and a point $\vec{r}$ away, noting that $\overline{q_i}(\vec{x},\vec{r}\rightarrow \vec{\infty}) \rightarrow 2 \overline {u_i^2}$ in a homogeneous flow.
+With this notation, the rate at which energetic motions are compressed or extended by the local relative motion is $q_i(\vec{x},\vec{r}) \vec{\Delta u} (\vec{x},\vec{r})$.
+Averaging in time and along the homogeneous $x$-direction, we obtain with $\overline{q_i \vec{\Delta u}}(z,\vec{r})$ the depth-dependent rate at which TKE due to $i$-direction fluctuations over a separation $\vec{r}$ is transported between scales.
 The approach builds on the generalized Kármán–Howarth equation \citep{von_karman_statistical_1938,monin_statistical_1975,hill_exact_2002}.
 Even for inhomogeneous and anisotropic flows for which only selected velocity components are captured, this framework provides insight on the magnitude and direction of the energy cascade at the various scales of the turbulence \citep{gomes-fernandes_energy_2015,alves_portela_role_2020,carter_small-scale_2018}.

-With $\Delta x$ and $\Delta z$ giving the horizontal and vertical components of $\vec{r}$, figure \ref{fig:horizontal_energytransfer_unconditional} (a) shows $\overline{q_i \Delta u_j}(z,\vec{r})$ evaluated in the bulk, whereas figure \ref{fig:horizontal_energytransfer_unconditional} (b) shows the same quantity at $z/L_\infty = -0.1$.
+With $\Delta x$ and $\Delta z$ giving the horizontal and vertical components of $\vec{r}$, figure \ref{fig:horizontal_energytransfer_unconditional} (a) shows $\overline{q_i \vec{\Delta u}}(z,\vec{r})$ evaluated in the bulk (averaged between $-1.6 \leq z/L_\infty \leq -1$), whereas figure \ref{fig:horizontal_energytransfer_unconditional} (b) shows the same quantity just beneath the surface, evaluated at $z/L_\infty = -0.1$.
 The left and right part of \dann{both} contour plots refer to the horizontal TKE ($q_x$) and vertical TKE ($q_z$), respectively.
 The colour and direction of the arrows indicate the magnitude and scale-space direction of transport, respectively.
-Inwards/outwards-pointing arrows indicates compression/extension of the energetic motions, i.e., energy being passed to smaller scales (a direct cascade) or to larger ones (an inverse cascade); see \citet{davidson_turbulence_2004} and \citet{vassilicos_dissipation_2015}.
+Inwards/outwards-pointing arrows thus indicate compression/extension of the energetic motions, i.e., energy being passed to smaller scales (a direct cascade) or to larger ones (an inverse cascade); see \citet{davidson_turbulence_2004} and \citet{vassilicos_dissipation_2015}.